meganlavengood/timbre-class/docs/_posts/2024-01-16-defining-timbre.md

 Write a reflection essay to this unit's readings (that is, this week's readings as well as last week's).
 (Note: this should be a personal reflection or response, not a summary of the readings.
 There is no right or wrong answer.
 You could and should use first-person pronouns.)
 Some thoughts for you to consider:

 * Based on what we've read so far, what are the main problems in defining and analyzing timbre?
 * What aspects of timbre research are you most interested to learn more about?
-For exmaple, acoustic, perceptual, cultural, timbral details/microtimbre, essential instrumental timbres/macrotimbres, polyphonic timbre, something else…?
+For example, acoustic, perceptual, cultural, timbral details/microtimbre, essential instrumental timbres/macrotimbres, polyphonic timbre, something else…?
 Why does this interest you?
 * What are some places where authors seem to agree or disagree?
 * How has your perception of timbre changed based on these readings?